nuive/pokemon-access/readme.md

 2. Get a compatible rom.
 Currently, the script supports the following:

 -Pokémon Yellow: English, Spanish and Italian.
--Pokémon Crystal: English and Spanish.
+-Pokémon Gold, Silver and Crystal: English and Spanish.

 3. After you have the desired rom, extract and run VBA.